Ultimate Parker Real Estate Investing Guide for 2026

 Strategy Selection

-Investors who select short-term rental properties want to discover places of interest that bring their target tenants to the market.
-Flippers have to know how quickly they can liquidate their improved real estate by studying the average Days on Market (DOM).
-If you see a 6-month stockpile of homes in your price category, you might need to look elsewhere.
+Those who own vacation rental properties want to discover places of interest that draw their desired tenants to the market.
+Flippers have to realize how soon they can unload their improved property by looking at the average Days on Market (DOM).
+If this illustrates sluggish residential real estate sales, that community will not receive a prime classification from them.

 Active Real Estate Investing Strategies